 A creamy, cheesy and tasty breakfast broccoli and smoked salmon quiche.
 Made with broccoli, onion, eggs, herbs, cream, cheddar cheese and smoked salmon.
 Then baked until the quiche top and crust edges are perfectly golden.

-Quiches are the best quick but wholesome breakfast meals.
-Easy to make fresh on a weekend morning or in advance for busier weekdays.
+Quiches are the best quick and hearty breakfast meals.
+They’re easy to make fresh on a weekend morning or in advance for busier weekdays.

-If you are looking for more quiche ideas, this is the Best Kale, Mushroom, Feta & Onion Quiche.
+If you are looking for more quiche ideas, try this kale, mushroom & feta quiche.

 - Pie Dough — Use either homemade dough or frozen pre-made pie crusts.
-If using frozen pie crusts, this recipe will probably have enough for two quiches since frozen pie dishes are generally not as deep as homemade pans.
+If using frozen pie crusts, this recipe will probably have enough for two quiches since frozen pie dishes are generally not as deep as quiche baking dishes.

 - Broccoli — Use fresh broccoli florets, cut up into small, bite-sized pieces.

 - Smoked Salmon — You need about one large piece of smoked salmon.
 Make sure to tear it into smaller pieces so it mixes into the quiche well.

 - Onion — Use white or yellow onion.
 You don’t need to cook it before adding it to the quiche.